What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Leave items you will probably not use, items that will be extra heavy or can be found easily at your destination.

-• Warm Clothing: This one’s a given, but you don’t really need any warm clothing items for Italy unless you are traveling in the winter months.
+• Warm Clothing: This one’s a given, but you don’t need any warm clothing items for Italy unless you are traveling in the winter months.

 • Hairdryer – most hotels provide hair dryers.